pelkoa-glitch/django-shop/README.md

-# Django Social Website
+# Django Online Store

-### A simple social website where you can:
+### A simple django e-commerce website where you can:

-Online store.
-Allows customers to browse products, add them to the cart, pay by credit card
+Select products
+add them to your cart
+make a purchase by paying with a credit card

 ## Requirements